SouthFACT/landsatfact-sql/views.md

 <br><br>
 ### view [vw_failed_dn](views/vw_failed_dn.sql)

-During LCV l1_metadata sometimes fails to write to the DB.
+During LCV minimum_dn sometimes fails to write to the DB.
 This view identifies scenes where this happens.
-This view is used to re-run writing of l1 metadata.
+This view is used to re-run writing of minimum_dn to the DB.

 ```sql
 Columns